-The success of ELM relies on identifying the right action for the right location: there needs to be a mechanism to identify which activities individual farmers and landowners should carry out to increase the supply of public goods (fresh air and water, flood and drought remediation, biodiversity etc).
+The success of ELMS relies on identifying the right action for the right location: there needs to be a mechanism to identify which activities individual farmers and landowners should carry out to increase the supply of public goods (fresh air and water, flood and drought remediation, biodiversity etc).
 For example, it might seem that planting new woodland is a good thing because it will increase soil carbon sequestration and reduce rainwater runoff.
 However, in the wrong place it could damage habitat that is key to protected species.
 Hence spatial prioritisation: identification of the interventions that will provide most benefit and (equally importantly) minimise any detrimental effect.
-This information will be used to create a Land Management Plan, the ‘contract’ which details actions farmers and landowners will carry out as part of ELM.
+This information will be used to create a Land Management Plan, the ‘contract’ which details actions farmers and landowners will carry out as part of ELMS.

-Each AONB has a statutory requirement to create a Management Plan every 5 years, which identifies priorities for conservation and enhancement (not to be confused with the new ELM Land Management Plans).
+Each AONB has a statutory requirement to create a Management Plan every 5 years, which identifies priorities for conservation and enhancement (not to be confused with the new ELMS Land Management Plans).
 This is at a broad AONB-wide scale, and forms the link between national priorities and local needs.
-Management Plans contain a wealth of information – the ELM T&T is studying how AONBs can best work with landowners and managers to help them develop meaningful farm- and farm cluster-scale Land Management Plans (LMPs) from landscape-scale priorities.
+Management Plans contain a wealth of information – the ELMS T&T is studying how AONBs can best work with landowners and managers to help them develop meaningful farm- and farm cluster-scale Land Management Plans (LMPs) from landscape-scale priorities.

 Natural Capital and Ecosystem Services